-

 Step 3: Adding the meta tag

 The final step is to add the necessary meta tags to your website.
 Copy the following meta tag and paste it after the <head> tag.
-If you are using wordpress, then use plugins such as Per page add to head to add meta tags to the head section of your website source code.
+If you are using WordPress, then use plugins such as Per page add to head to add meta tags to the head section of your website source code.
 That’s it!

 Follow this StackOverflow question to stay updated on this topic.
 If you have any issues, leave a comment and I will help you out.